davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.loops/index.md

   > 7
   ```

+##### Challenges
+If you've got a good grasp on this stuff, and want a real challenge.
+Try this one.

-3. **(Arrays + Nested Loops: challenging)** Write a method called `vertBarGraph()` which does the same as above, but prints a vertical bar graph.
+- **(Arrays + Nested Loops: challenging)** Write a method called `vertBarGraph()` which does the same as above, but prints a vertical bar graph.
 This method can be quite challenging.
 Give it your best shot!
 Here's an example of what it does.

   ```java
   LoopsLab loopie = new LoopsLab();